USDA-SCINet/scinet-site/sn_collections/_events/2024-11-14-intro-python.md

     cp -r /project/ai_forum/intro_python/python-crash-course-ars/* .
     ```

-1. **Setup the kernel for JupyterLab.** You will create a kernel called *grwg_2024_env* to access from JupyterLab Server.
+1. **Setup the kernel for JupyterLab.** You will create a kernel called *intro_python_env* to access from JupyterLab Server.
 Run the following commands to activate the workshop's virtual environment and create a new kernelspec from it:

     {:.copy-code}
     ```bash